Topaz (1969 film): Plot

 In Copenhagen in 1962, a high-ranking Soviet intelligence officer, Boris Kusenov, defects to the West.
 During debriefing, CIA agent Mike Nordstrom learns that Soviet missiles with nuclear warheads will be placed in Cuba.

 Needing physical evidence, Nordstrom discloses Kusenov's name to French agent André Devereaux and asks him to bribe Luis Uribe, a member of Cuba's UN delegation, to provide photographs of documents that confirm the missile bases in Cuba.
 Devereaux decides to accompany his daughter, Michèle, on her honeymoon to New York City with his son-in-law, François Picard.
 André's wife Nicole is worried that André is using the family trip to work for Nordstrom in New York.

-In New York City, French agent Philippe Dubois is to contact Uribe, who is the secretary to Cuban official Rico Parra, who is staying at the Hotel Theresa in Harlem to show solidarity with the black community.
+In New York City, French agent Philippe Dubois is to contact Uribe, who is the secretary to Cuban official Rico Parra, who is staying at the Hotel Theresa in Harlem to show solidarity with the Black community.

 Dubois sneaks into the hotel and bribes Uribe to take the documents from Parra's office to photograph.
 Parra catches Dubois photographing the documents.
 Chased and shot at by Cuban revolutionaries, Dubois purposefully knocks into Devereaux, who is watching events from the other side of the street, and slips him the camera.
 A red-headed Cuban guard helps Devereaux to get up but lets him go.
 Dubois escapes into the crowd around the hotel.

 Dubois's photos confirm that the Soviets are placing missiles in Cuba.
 Devereaux, despite accusations of infidelity by his wife Nicole, flies to Cuba.
-His mistress, Juanita de Cordoba (Karin Dor), was the widow of a "hero of the Revolution," which enables her to work undercover in the resistance.
+His mistress, Juanita de Cordoba, was the widow of a "hero of the Revolution," which enables her to work undercover in the resistance.
 Upon his arrival, Devereaux finds Parra, another of her lovers, leaving Juanita's mansion.
 Devereaux asks Juanita to take photographs of the missiles.
 Juanita's loyal domestic staff, Carlotta and Pablo Mendoza, pose as picnickers and photograph the missiles.
 Pursued, the two hide the incriminating film before they are captured.

-During a mass rally and a lengthy speech by the líder máximo, the red-headed Cuban guard recognises Devereaux's face from the New York City incident.
+During a mass rally and a lengthy speech by the líder máximo, the red-headed Cuban guard recognises Devereaux's face from earlier.

 Parra has heard from the tortured Carlotta Mendoza that Juanita is their leader.
-He embraces her and shoots her dead to save her from extreme torture.
+He embraces and shoots Carlotta to spare her from extreme torture.